namson256/technology-information-system/README.md

 Assignment 1 (Industry Talk with PPG and Habib)

-I have learned new knowledge in this session about the working environment and how to properly create a resume.
+I learned fresh information about the working world at this talk, and the seniors who have already graduated from UTM with a bachelor's degree in computer science (data engineering), much like me, gave us advice on how to become employable.

 o Assignment 2 (Format: Video) o Assignment 3 (Format: Report)